AI in PR Campaigns (Content Creation, Distribution & Visibility)

 Conclusion: Intelligence with Intention

-However, for luxury brands, the value of AI lies not in its ability to automate processes, but in its ability to support strategic clarity.
+However, for luxury brands, value lies in strategic clarity.

 Because in premium markets, PR is not about how much you communicate.